MaherMuhtadi/MaherMuhtadi/README.md

 ### 👋 Hey!
 I am Maher Muhtadi
 #### a Software Engineering graduate student at Ontario Tech University, Canada
 ---
-📖 I’m currently learning about Large Language Models and Cyber Physical Systems.
+📖 I’m currently learning about Dynamic Neural Networks and Cyber Physical Systems.

 🛠 At the moment, I’m working on a Bank Teller Application with ML assisted fraud detection.